 Disney Cast Member Secrets

-If you hear that there is a Code V on a ride vehicle, best to avoid it; this means that someone has been sick!
+If you hear that there is a Code V on an attraction vehicle, best to avoid it; this means that someone has been sick!
 A 101 means that an attraction has broken down, and 102 means that it is back up and running again.

 Do you know any other hidden Disney World secrets?
-Share them for us to look out for next time we’re at Disney World!
+Share them for us to look out for next time we’re at Walt Disney World Resort!